Mideas-Touch/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Task 4. **Alphabet** - prints the alphabet in lowercase, followed by a new line.
 	- Print all the letters except q and e
 	- You can only use the putchar function twice (every other function (printf, puts, etc…) is forbidden)
+- Task 5 - prints all single digit numbers of base 10 starting from 0, followed by a new line.